 In a position paper jointly written by the NHFA and the Funeral Consumer Alliance, we call for those states where these rights have been compromised to join us in restoring the rights of Americans to self-determination in funeral processes and practices.
-Here is an excerpt – you can read the full paper here.

-Restoring Family Rights in Ten States
+Restoring Family Rights in Nine States

 Most states do not impose a legal requirement that compels citizens to patronize a commercial funeral home, but ten do.
 The ways in which state laws and regulations entangle families in forced commercial transactions are varied and inconsistent.
 The effect of these laws goes unnoticed until a family wants to take care of their loved one after death and meets resistance.

 Connecticut—requires a funeral director’s signature on the death certificate and bars anyone but a funeral director or embalmer from removing a body or transporting it.

 Illinois—defines “funeral director or person acting as such” to include only funeral directors and their employees, according to Illinois Administrative code.